Internet-Draft Payment JSON-RPC & MCP Transport April 2026

 11. Notifications

-MCP notifications are JSON-RPC requests without an id field that expect no response.
+JSON-RPC notifications are requests without an id field that expect no response.
 Since payment challenges require a response, notifications cannot support payment flows.

 11.1.
 Server Behavior